SuperOfficeDocs/superoffice-docs/docs/en/document/cloud/sharepoint-documents/configure-superoffice.md

 uid: configure-superoffice-admin
 description: How to configure document templates for SharePoint Documents
 author: Frode Berntsen
-so.date: 11.02.2023
+date: 11.02.2023
-keywords: SharePoint, document, template so.topic: howto so.envir: cloud so.client: online
+keywords: SharePoint, document, template
+topic: howto
+envir: cloud
+client: online
 ---

 # How to configure settings in SuperOffice Settings and maintenance